Forever

 The first website my colleagues and I created was for “Batman Forever” (1995, d.
 Joel Schumacher), starring Val Kilmer.
 That website changed my life and career.
 I never saw “Top Gun,” but Val Kilmer made a brilliant Jim Morrison in Oliver Stone’s “The Doors.”
 Rest in peace.

-2 replies on “Forever”
+2 responses to “Forever”

 I saw Top Gun in the theater when I was on vacation with my family when I was about 9 or 10.
 We were staying at a cabin on a lake, and it was a rainy day, so it was not beach weather.
 I think it was the only thing playing, and when they started cussing like crazy and had a steamy sex scene, my mom was wondering if she was a terrible mother.
 For years afterwards, I would ride my bike around the block pretending I was Maverick driving a plane.
 It is still one of my favorite movies, even though I mostly like romantic comedies, not action movies.
 I still tear up when Goose dies.
 Maybe it only means something to me because of my personal history with the film, but I would still definitely recommend Top Gun (I liked the second one too).